fluxusfrequency/JetFuelExpress/README.md

 Bit.ly clone built with Backbone, Express.js, and MongoDB.

-This is my first attempt at writing an app in written from top to bottom in JavaScript.
+This is my first attempt at writing a single page app.

 It's based on the Jumpstart Lab [JetFuel Project](http://tutorials.jumpstartlab.com/projects/jet_fuel.html), originally specified to be built in Ruby with Sinatra.